 Password managers are apps that keep track of all your passwords in an encrypted database and fill them in automatically when you need them.
 If you're using a computer, you can also find them as browser extensions.

-Many mobile browsers, including Chrome and Firefox, offer a built-in password manager.
+Many mobile browsers, including Chrome and Firefox, offer built-in password managers.
 While these password managers do securely encrypt your passwords, they may be more vulnerable to security risks than third-party password managers.

 Recent cybersecurity research has suggested that the auto-fill feature used by Chrome and other browser password managers may not be totally secure.
-For now, it may be best to stick with a secure third-party password manager.
+For now, sticking with a secure third-party password manager may be best.

-Taking measures to secure your connection before you pay, such as using a VPN, is a good first step.
-If you want to be extra careful, or if it's important that your payment stay anonymous, the best choice is to use cryptocurrency like Bitcoin.
+Taking measures to secure your connection before you pay, such as using a VPN, is a good first step toward protecting your privacy online.
+If you want to be extra careful, or if keeping your payment anonymous is important, the best choice is to use cryptocurrency like Bitcoin.

 Bitcoins are easy to purchase and use.
-There are also ways to purchase Bitcoins anonymously if you don’t want any link to your credit card information, such as using a prepaid credit card or buying locally with cash.
+You can also purchase Bitcoins anonymously if you don’t want any link to your credit card information, such as by using a prepaid credit card or buying locally with cash.

 Some banks offer extra levels of security for online shopping.
-For example, Bank of America generates temporary credit card numbers to help customers keep their real credit card numbers secure.
-Citi gives "fake" account numbers to disguise users' real data, also helping protect their data online.
-France's Societe Generale takes cryptosecurity one step further by offering users single-use CVV numbers.
+For example, Bank of America generates temporary credit card numbers (known as virtual travel cards) to help customers keep their real credit card numbers secure.
+Citi gives virtual account numbers to disguise users' real data, also helping protect their data online.
+France's Societe Generale takes cryptosecurity one step further by offering users CVV numbers that update periodically.

 PayPal is another option for protecting online payment.
 Although PayPal isn’t anonymous, the company has strong security measures in place and is committed to finding and strengthening any weaknesses in the service.
 They even have a Bug Bounty Program that offers financial rewards to anyone who can discover and report any site vulnerabilities.

-As we discussed earlier, there are many ways that internet browsers routinely gather and hand out information on their users.
+Internet browsers routinely gather and hand out information on their users in a number of ways.

-Even if you’re committed to your current web browser, there are steps you can take to limit the data you allow to be stored and made available to the websites you visit.
+Even if you’re committed to your current web browser, you can take steps to limit the data you allow to be stored and made available to the websites you visit.

 Regularly clearing your DNS cache and cookies can limit your risk of being fingerprinted and tracked through your browser.
-It's easy to find a guide online for your specific browser and Android device.
+Look for a guide online for your specific browser and Android device.
 Many browsers also have options that allow you to limit the cookies that you accept.

 The downside of constantly clearing your cache or turning it off altogether is that it can have a big impact on your loading times and overall browsing experience.

 Taking time to properly review and configure your browser can do a lot to protect you from tracking.
-The website Panopticlick can tell you how well your browser settings protect you.
+The website Cover Your Tracks (formerly Panopticlick) can tell you how well your browser settings protect your online privacy.

-Here is what Panopticlick had to say about my personal Google Chrome for Android browser:
+Here is what it had to say about my personal Google Chrome browser:

 Run the test for yourself to see how your results stack up.
-If you're failing multiple tests, you can take some steps you can take to improve results:
+If you're failing multiple tests, you can take some steps to improve results:

 • Clear all cookies